destoer/Cs2Jailbreak/README.md

 # SD TODO
-Waiting on player colour issues fixed for alot of these
+Waiting on player colour and respawn issues fixed for these

 Tank, Hide and Seek, Zombie
 Gun game, Spectre, Laser wars